 What is included and not included in a week at the Lair?

 A Lair tent is a one-room cabin with a canvas top.
 Inside the tent are twin beds with bare mattresses.
-Campers bring their own bedding and towels.
+Campers bring their own bedding and towels (or rent them from the Lair).
 Bathrooms with showers are around the camp.
 Three meals per day are included.
-Daily programming, age group meet-ups, swimming, and evening entertainment (think disco-themed bingo) are all part of the package.
+Daily programming, age group meet-ups, swimming, and evening entertainment (think skits, sing-alongs, and Disco Bingo) are all part of the package.
 Some extra, optional outings are fee-based, such as horseback riding or boat rentals at the nearby Pinecrest Lake.

 Who will be there?

-The Lair is especially popular with Cal alum, but you do not need to be a Cal alum to attend the Lair.
-(My husband and I are not Cal alum.)
+The Lair is especially popular with Cal alum, but you do not need to be a UC Berkeley graduate to attend the Lair.
+(My husband and I are not!)
 While many campers are from the greater Bay Area, some devotees travel from around the world for their annual week at camp.

 Campers are of all ages.
 Some campers started as staffers in their college days and now return with their children — and grandchildren!
 It’s a wonderful place for a multi-generation vacation for lovers of the great outdoors.